-“The tablet used in this study contained 30 mg of glucoraphanin, a precursor of sulforaphane (SFN), which is converted to SFN in the intestinal lumen by intestinal microflora.
+“The tablets used in this study contained 30 mg/3 tablets of sulforaphane glucosinolate [properly termed glucoraphanin], a precursor of sulforaphane (SFN), which is converted to SFN in the intestinal lumen by intestinal microflora.
 Subjects took one tablet of SFN supplement per meal, three times a day.
 Healthy men without exercise habits, smoking, or medication were included in the experiment:

 Pain on palpation reached its peak 1–2 days after exercise and recovered to baseline 5 days after exercise.
 Muscle soreness on palpation and range of motion were significantly lower 2 days after exercise in the sulforaphane group:

 Serum malondialdehyde, an indicator of exercise-induced oxidative stress, showed significantly lower levels 2 days after exercise in the sulforaphane group.
 SFN intake may protect the balance of antioxidant capacity and suppress excessive oxidative stress caused by exercise.